 Wick systems are very popular with first-time growers as their simplicity makes them great for growing cannabis indoors, especially for clandestine grows.

-Some growers use wick systems because they require the bare minimum when it comes to watering plants and maintaining the system.
-Since the wicks pull water from the container in which the plant’s are held, growers have little to no work to do when it comes down to managing the system once it is up and running.
+Cannabis growers love wick systems because they require the bare minimum when it comes to watering and system maintenance, since the wicks pull water from the container in which the plants are held.

-Another important thing to note is that almost anything can be turned into a container for wick systems.
-Cut up a bottle in two halves and you are already halfway there….
+Almost anything can be turned into a container for a wick system: Split a bottle in two halves and you’ve got yourself an improvised wick system.

-By deciding how much water will be in the container from which the wicks will pull water, you can effectively determine for how long the plants will have water reserves.
+By deciding how much water will be in the container from which the wicks pull water, you can determine for how long the plants will have water reserves.

-Almost every plant, cannabis plants especially, needs light to grow and grow big flowers, so make sure to place them in an area that gets at least 12 hours of daylight, otherwise you might have to invest in some lighting equipment.
+Just like every other plant, cannabis needs light, so make sure to place your wick system in an area that gets at least 12 hours of sunlight.
+If not, you need to get additional lighting equipment.

-Another thing to keep in mind will be the air humidity and temperature, which are both very important factors.
+Another thing to keep in mind is the air: Humidity and temperature are two very important factors.